Risks And Penalties Of Driving Too Closely

 Average Rating

-Navigating the legal system after receiving a follow too closely ticket can be challenging.
-Our traffic lawyers can help you understand your rights and explore options for contesting the charges.
+Navigating the legal system after receiving a ticket for following too closely (tailgating) can be challenging.
+Our traffic lawyers and paralegals can help you understand your rights and explore options for contesting the charges.
 In this post, we’ll discuss the penalties for following too closely in Ontario and how legal assistance can help in your case.

 What Is Following Too Closely?

-The HTA mandates that drivers maintain a reasonable distance, taking into account factors such as speed, road conditions, and traffic flow.
+The HTA requires drivers to maintain a reasonable distance, taking into account factors such as speed, road conditions, and traffic flow.
 Failing to do so increases the risk of rear-end collisions and endangers road safety.

 Enforcement Guidelines For Following Too Closely Ticket